 Website audits and SEO fixes inside Cursor

-Run squirrelscan from Cursor's agent terminal, or wire up the hosted MCP server for cloud audits.
+Run squirrelscan from Cursor's terminal, or wire up the hosted MCP server for cloud audits.

 Cursor is comfortable running shell commands, which means it's comfortable running squirrelscan.
 Drop in the CLI, ask the agent to audit a URL, and it reads the report the same way it reads a stack trace: as something to go fix.

 You get two levels of integration.
-The CLI (plus the audit-website skill, which Cursor supports natively) covers quick local audits with zero setup.
-The hosted MCP server goes further: cloud audits with real browser rendering, a per-website issue tracker, and the full 249+ rule catalog as tools the agent can call directly, no shell piping required.
+The CLI (plus the audit-website skill, which Cursor loads natively as an Agent Skill) covers quick local audits with zero setup.
+The hosted MCP server goes further: cloud audits with real browser rendering, a per-website issue tracker, and the audit engine wired in as native tools, running the full 260+ rule catalog with no shell piping required.

 Neither path needs you to leave the editor.
-Composer mode can run the audit, read the results, and open the fixes across your codebase in one pass.
+Cursor's agent can run the audit, read the results, and open the fixes across your codebase in one pass.

 Setup